 For a very brief moment, his eyes overflowed with resentment and longing.
 But then it changed to accommodate apparent disgust as he locked eyes with the maroon eyes of one of the occupants of the room.
 Sneering with undiluted hate, he walked away, inwardly seething.

 Her stormy green eyes looked up at him, obvious astonishment clearly surfacing upon its unfathomable depths.
-She moved to speak, but only managed to smile yearningly at him.
+She moved to speak, but only managed to smile awkwardly at him.
 Shaking her head with disbelief, she tried once more to speak.

 "What are you doing here?"